wangyg19/CMBProbe/README.md

 }
 ```
 ## Notes
+If you find any problem in codes, please contact Yu Guang Wang (yuguang.wang@unsw.edu.au).

 The package **CMBProbe** may be used for any research purposes under the following conditions:
 * The user must acknowledge the use of **CMBProbe** in publications resulting from the use of the functions/tools.
 * The user may not redistribute **CMBProbe** without separate permission.